zyzshishui/slime/examples/reproducibility/README.md

         "CUBLAS_WORKSPACE_CONFIG": ":4096:8"
      }
 ```

-We also need to set `--use-slime-router` until the pypi whl of sglang-router updates.

 Here we provide the script to do RL training on Qwen2.5 0.5B model and GSM8K dataset with full deterministic.